petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/deploying-code-to-lxc/deploying-and-managing-a-microservice-client-extension-project.md

    com.liferay.lxc.dxp.server.protocol=https
    ```

-Now the project is correctly configured for your LXC environment and ready to deploy.
+Now the project is correctly configured for your LXC instance and ready to deploy.

 ## Build and Deploy the Project

-Build and deploy the project to your LXC environment from the sample Spring Boot project's folder.
+Build and deploy the project to your LXC instance from the sample Spring Boot project's folder.

 1. Run this command to build the project into a deployable [LUFFA](https://learn.liferay.com/w/dxp/building-applications/client-extensions/packaging-client-extensions):